 We Were There: Ebola in West Africa

 After 28,000 cases and 11,000 deaths, the West Africa Ebola outbreak—the largest and deadliest in history—officially ended in late 2015 when Guinea was finally declared Ebola-free after two years of fighting the virus.
-One of the few international NGOs to treat patients afflicted with the virus at the source of the 2014 outbreak in West Africa, we worked in all three high-transmission countries—Guinea, Sierra Leone, and Liberia—and cared for more than 460 Ebola-positive patients through five Ebola treatment facilities.Read more about our response
+One of the few international NGOs to treat patients afflicted with the virus at the source of the 2014 outbreak in West Africa, we worked in all three high-transmission countries—Guinea, Sierra Leone and Liberia—and cared for nearly 460 Ebola-positive patients through five Ebola treatment facilities.Read more about our response